Nurturing U: Self care campaign

 It’s about looking after your mind, being kind to yourself, and doing something you enjoy.

-We hope that the campaign will encourage you to incorporate self care into your everyday routine leading to a happier and healthier you.
+We hope that the information and resources here will encourage you to incorporate self care into your everyday routine leading to a happier and healthier you.

 Let us know by emailing us at firstname.lastname@example.org if you are aware of additional resources that can help support students.